 Carrying out works or changing the use of land or buildings without planning permission is not an offence.
-It should be noted, tthe council has discretionary powers to take enforcement action but is not mandated to do so.
-In most cases people will be given the opportunity to apply for retrospective planning permission or be asked to take corrective action informally in the first instance to resolve the issue.
-Early engagement with those undertaking the development which is subject of complaints can often assist in resolving matters in the first instance, often without recourse to formal action.
-However, where serious harm is being caused, which may, for example include harm to visual and residential amenity impacting the way that people live, the council will take robust enforcement action with a view to alleviating the harm.
+The council has discretionary powers to take action.
+In most cases people will be given the opportunity to apply for retrospective planning permission.
+However, where serious harm is being caused to the way that people live, the council will take robust enforcement action with a view to alleviating the harm.